FreekBes/insta_reddit_bot/README.md

 # insta_reddit_bot

 A bot for Instagram which pulls images from Reddit.
-It is the source code of [@me.irl.bot](https://instagram.com/me.irl.bot), and was also used for @me_irl_bot and @ik_ihe_bot, before they both got deleted by Instagram (for violating the TOS on certain posts, AFAIK).
-The former had over 200,000 followers.
+It was the source code for @me_irl_bot (later @me.irl.bot) and @ik_ihe_bot, before they all got deleted by Instagram (for violating the TOS on certain posts, AFAIK).
+The first run had over 200,000 followers.